pratikshyadash2410/pratikshyadash2410/README.md

 ---

-I'm passionate about turning complex data into clear, actionable insights that help businesses make better decisions.
-I enjoy exploring data, building dashboards, uncovering meaningful patterns, and exploring how AI can be integrated into analytics workflows.

----

 ## About Me

 **B.Tech in Computer Science & Engineering | Bhubaneswar, India**

-I'm an aspiring Data Analyst who enjoys turning raw data into meaningful insights and clear business stories.
-I work with data to uncover patterns, build dashboards, and understand the questions behind the numbers.
-I'm also exploring how AI can be integrated into analytics to make data analysis more efficient and accessible.
+I turn data into decisions by combining analytical thinking, visualization and AI.
+I enjoy uncovering the story behind the numbers and building practical, intuitive solutions that make complex information easier to understand and act on.

 -  **Education:** B.Tech in Computer Science & Engineering — Trident Academy of Technology
 -  **Experience:** Data Analyst Intern — Unified Mentor